 Why did my email fail in certain spam filters?

-The bottom line is that if you send email campaigns, you will most always run into spam filter issues.
-On average, you can expect 10-20% of your emails to get blocked, mostly due to overzealous spam filters and user settings.
+No matter who you are, if you send email campaigns you will usually run into spam filter issues.
+On average, 10-20% of your emails will get blocked due to over zealous spam filters and user settings.
 The unfortunate fact is that innocent email marketers who send permission-based emails get spam filtered all the time.
+The best way to be successful is to understand how filters work, and minimize the chance your email has of encountering these issues.

 Spam filters look at a long list of criteria.
-In particular, they scan for spammy phrases like “CLICK HERE!” or “FREE!
+In particular, they scan for phrases like “CLICK HERE!” or “FREE!
 BUY NOW!”
-They assign points each time they see one of those phrases.
-Certain criteria get more points than others.
+They assign points each time they see certain phrases.
+Some criteria causes higher points than others.

 Here are some sample criteria from Spam Assassin: